Xzart/HighFrontierSOL/README.md

 1. <del>The token will be placed on the SOL start position.</del>
 2. After click Next turn - token move to the next turn position.
 3. ...

+# Update change list

+v0.04.1
+1. Token moves to the first position.

+v0.03.2
+1. New content - update soon.